ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 This is a .txt with two columns indicating which cell type (1st column) is in which spatial microenvironment (end column).
 See an example [here](https://github.com/ventolab/CellphoneDB/blob/master/in/endometrium_atlas_example/endometrium_example_microenviroments.tsv).
 CellphoneDB will use this information to restrict the pairs of interacting cell types (i.e. pairs of clusters sharing/coexisting in a microenvironment).
 You can define microenvironments with prior knowledge, imaging or Visium analysis with [cell2location](https://cell2location.readthedocs.io/en/latest/notebooks/cell2location_short_demo_downstream.html#4.-Identify-groups-of-co-located-cell-types-using-matrix-factorisation).

-To consider microenvironments, use `--microenvs test_microenvs.txt`
+To consider microenvironments, use `microenvs = test_microenvs.txt`

 # OUTPUT files